 The conductivity for stimuli transmission between the surface of the electrode contact and the surrounding environment can be determined by electrical impedance measurements.
-Therefore, impedance telemetry of individual intracochlear electrodes can serve as an informative evaluation tool, which can provide information about efficient electrical stimulation, presence of air bubbles, extracochlear electrode positions, open or short circuits between electrodes.
-Since these measurements yield important information for eCAP, eABR measurements and audio processor programming, they should be administered to all age categories and at all test intervals.
-A normal IFT process was observed in the presented case example, i.e. a progressive increment of IFT values during the first week after implantation, followed by a decrease and stabilization of the IFT values (table 3).
-Since no abnormal values were observed, all channels remained activated during fitting.
+Therefore, impedance telemetry of individual intracochlear electrodes can serve as an informative evaluation tool, which can provide information about efficient electrical stimulation, presence of air bubbles, extracochlear electrode positions, and open or short circuits between electrodes.
+Because these measurements yield important information for eCAP, eABR measurements, and audio processor programming, they should be administered to all age categories and at all test intervals.
+A normal IFT process was observed in the presented case example, that is, a progressive increment of IFT values during the first week after implantation, followed by a decrease and stabilization of the IFT values (Figure 1).
+Because no abnormal values were observed, all channels remained activated during fitting.